 It’s very thick, which made me sort of panic when I first used it.
 But I find that it does in fact absorb into my skin – it just takes a few minutes.
 And it’s free of essential oils (which can cause irritation and acne), and feels very soothing.
 On a really dry, winter day, Precious Oils feels like it does the job of protecting my skin.

-Other Zero-waste Moisturizer Options
+Other Zero-waste Moisturizers

 For a lighter moisturizer, I’m sticking with Mermaid Milk Moisturizer from Earth Harbor.
 The formula has natural antioxidants from matcha and spirulina.
 While they don’t offer refills yet, Earth Harbor tells me they’re working to roll them out this year.